syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if text1 does not appear in text2 and if num is not greater than zero.
+#VALUE! - occurs if text1 does not appear in text2 and if num is not greater than zero.

 #### Example: